FAQs

 As teachers, parents, and people committed to understanding adolescence, we spend a lot of time thinking about how to best serve our students and create a place that truly honors this specific developmental level.
 We believe it is a vital age for students to grow and develop, and we believe that schools were not designed for the modern adolescent.
 Our valley has a tremendous set of choices for parents at the elementary level, and we believe Sage offers something unique for those families who are interested in following the path of human development into adulthood.

 Sage has rebuilt education from the ground up to honor each stage of adolescence, encourage exploration and freedom, develop knowledge of self, and celebrate the student journey.
 Our school is designed around humanity, not tests.
 We acknowledge that adolescence is a critical time of transition between childhood and adulthood and a period of growth that is the foundation for development and learning.
-Here, 6-12th grade education results in people being richly comfortable with themselves, grounded in the natural world, and meaningfully involved in their communities.
-We are here to help adolescents become their best selves for their own journey and our collective future.
+Here, 6-12th grade education results in people being richly comfortable with themselves, grounded in the natural world and meaningfully involved in their communities.
+We are here to help adolescents become their best selves for their journey and our collective future.
 The Sage School creates a thriving environment for students through a challenging, authentic curriculum, centered on human ecology and engaging experiences.
 The result is young adults who are prepared to help create sustainable and thriving human and ecological communities.

 The Sage School does not have any teachers specialized in learning needs for students with IEPs or 504s.
-However, we have students enrolled that have various diagnoses of learning differences or learning disabilities.
+However, we have students enrolled who have various diagnoses of learning differences or learning disabilities.
 Our flexible curriculum and unique approach serves many students and families.
 Talk to Chris during the admission process about your child and how Sage may support their needs.
 In certain instances, parents have supplemented the Sage curriculum with tutors or services from Lee Pesky or other learning specialists.

-There are many amazing sports and extracurricular options in our valley and, quite simply, we chose not compete against them.
+There are many amazing sports and extracurricular options in our valley and, quite simply, we chose not to compete against them.
 Our students have played on nearly every sports team at Wood River after they have dual enrolled, and have participated in music, dance, and theater throughout the valley.
 Kids have even gone on from a Sage education to pursue these activities in college.

 We see the need to produce students who can make connections and cross disciplines in the future.
 We see that the ‘silo thinking’ that traditional education relies on does not allow for enough creative and critical thinking to solve complex problems.